What is constructive dismissal?

 Speak to your manager

 Leaving your job should be the last resort.
-First, speak to your manager and see if you can resolve the problem that way.
+If you want to leave your job because of your employer's behaviour, firstly, speak to your manager and see if you can resolve the problem.
 If the problem is with your manager, you could talk to:

 - their manager